Floriannue/CORApy/readme_validate.md

 ## Task
-Your task is to validate and fix `emptySet`
+Your task is to validate and fix `Interval`